A very serious guide to Eli Manning’s memeable face

 The Giants started the season 0-2 with Manning as the starter, and in his second game against Buffalo Bills, he threw two interceptions and had a passer rating of 62.
 The Giants drafted Jones in the first round with hopes he’d replace Manning eventually, but that change came sooner than some expected.

 Manning has put together five 10+ win seasons in his career, including his first Super Bowl title in 2008.
-But since his second championship four years later, he’s posted just two winning seasons, bringing his career record as a starter to 116-116 in the regular season.
-Barring a tie Monday night, he’ll his record will no longer be .500.
+But since his second championship four years later, he’s posted just two winning seasons, and his career record as a starter is 117-117 in the regular season.
+Depending on if Manning plays again during Week 16, his record will no longer be .500 barring a tie.

-But hands down the most important fact about Manning starting on Monday isn’t that it’ll be his first start since Week 2 this season.
-No, his return means that EliFace will make a triumphant comeback.
+But hands down the most important fact about Manning’s last two starts isn’t that they are his first since Week 2 this season.
+No, his return means that EliFace has made a triumphant comeback.
 Without further ado, I present to you the many phases of EliFace:

 Dazed and confused Eli